darinavila/sudoku/README.md

 The simplest way to proceed in this step is to navigate to wherever you would like this project to reside on your computer within the Jupyter browser directory, and create a folder for this project.
 Then simply download the files from this repository, and place them in the folder you've created.

 **Run code, put grid in front of camera:**
 The final step is to open up the main.ipynb file and click run.
 If you have a functioning webcam, a new window should open up displaying your video feed.
-Print out ne of the sample sudoku grids provided, or one of your own, and hold it up to the camera (relatively upright, with a steady hand) and the solved numbers should be printed out on the grid in the video feed.
+Print out one of the sample sudoku grids provided, or one of your own, and hold it up to the camera (relatively upright, with a steady hand) and the solved numbers should be printed out on the grid in the video feed.